jahid1971/Easy_Ticket_Client/.qoder/rules/rule_client_shadcn_react.md

 - Ui should look beautiful and follow modern ui design principles.

+- try to use react-icon where they needs

 ## Code Style and Readability
 - try to mainatain type safety  . avoid  unnecessary types.
 Create and reuse types in `src/types` folder mirroring the reference naming style.
 - 4 spaces indentation.
 Add empty lines between logical blocks for readability.